budidino/ShittyImageCrop/README.md

 # ShittyImageCrop
 Couldn't find anything similar online so I hacked this together.
 I'm not a great coder so please don't judge :) <3

+All you need to do is specify the image and aspect ratio that you want.
+ShittyImageCrop makes sure you can zoom and pan to select the portion of the image you would like to crop

 I might make this into a Pod one day when I get the time to learn how to do it :)

 ![screenshot](/screenshot.png?raw=true)